JimberSoftware/docs/company/integrations/integrations.md

 > [!WARNING]
 > Ensure that you have appropriate permissions in Microsoft Entra ID to enable synchronization and always backup user data in Network Isolation before starting the process.

-## API Keys

-API keys are a way to authenticate and grant access to various resources of an application or platform via its API.
-They are typically used to facilitate the interaction of third-party software with your application, enabling automation, integration, and other advanced functionalities.